npruehs/pony-game/README.md

 PonyGame makes extensive use of the component-based entity system architecture, which you'll learn more about in a second.
 But before we take a deep dive into building clean and great games, let's take a final look into how to get everything running: We still need to compile our game.
 For the above code to compile, we need to hint the compiler where to find the native library.

-    ponyc -p "Bin\PonyGameNative\x64\Debug" -p "Source" -o Bin\PonyGameExample Source\PonyGameExample
+    Bin\x64\ponyc -p "Bin\x64" -p "Source" -o Bin\PonyGameExample Source\PonyGameExample

-This call tells the compiler to include the native library, which can be found at `Bin\PonyGameNative\x64\Debug`, as well as the PonyGame framework, which can be found at `Source`.
+This call tells the compiler to include the native library, which can be found at `Bin\x64` of the shipped package, as well as the PonyGame framework, which can be found at `Source`.
 Then, it sets the output path to `Bin\PonyGameExample` and compiles the game source code from `Source\PonyGameExample`.

 After you've compiled your game, you might want to make sure that you copy the `PonyGameNative.dll` over to your game binaries, as well as any game assets and configuration files you need.